JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 # Project 2 Research: AI RPG Design

 I am [Jan Adell Mill](https://www.linkedin.com/in/jan-adell-41a5341a3/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).

+In this research document I'll be taking a dive into the design of AI in RPG games (as well as some general analysis) in order to define the guidelines in which we, as developers, want to implement the AI in our game so as to make the most use of it.

 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Marc Garrigó](https://www.linkedin.com/in/mgarrigo/).

 # Introduction